 Personally I try to avoid shipping coral when the overnight lows are less than the high 20’s.
 It can certainly be done, but at increased risk.

 When packing everything up be sure to put the heat pack right under the holes.
 Also, the heat pack should never touch the bags the corals are in.
+It should be taped to the lid to prevent this from happening.
 The same goes for cold packs.
 I use Styrofoam packing peanuts to take up the extra space in the box and provide a barrier between the heat/cold pack and the bags the corals are in.
-I try to recycle packing peanuts.
-I also prefer using the compressible packing peanuts, as they provide a tighter fit, and are made with biodegradable ingredients such as corn starch which is going to be much better for the environment.
+I try to recycle packing peanuts from dry goods shipments I receive.
+I was using biodegradable packing peanuts made from corn starch, unfortunately when exposed to water or humidity they will shrink to almost nothing which can cause issues.

 For cold packs in the summer months one can purchase gel ice packs from Uline or equivalent.
 Personally, I just put some ice cubes in a sealed bag.
 This also lets me fine tune how much of a cold pack I want.